KARTHICKRKO/Ticketbooking_Development/README.md

 # Ticketbooking_Development
-This repository is to develop a online ticket booking
+This repository is to develop a online ticket booking for Senior Citizens.